-When the backsplash was first introduced, it was viewed more for its functionality and convenience: protecting the kitchen walls, especially the ones within the proximity of the sink and the cooktop, from grease, water, spills, and splatters.
+When the backsplash was first introduced, it was viewed more for its functionality and convenience: protecting kitchen walls within the proximity of the sink and the cooktop from grease, water, spills, and splatters.

-Nowadays, many different looks can be explored with backsplashes, most of which are extended from the top of the counter up to the bottom of the overhead shelves or cabinets.
+Now, you can explore many different backsplash looks, most of which extend from the top of the counter, up to the bottom of the overhead shelves or cabinets.
 This new type of backsplash ties together the look of the counter and cabinets, giving this the kitchen a more cohesive look.

-Apart from their function and aesthetic appeal, backsplashes may also be one of the more convenient updates to make in a kitchen, as little to no removals or changes of other kitchen elements are needed, making a backsplash a popular choice for improving a kitchen’s look.
+Apart from their function and aesthetic appeal, backsplashes may also be one of the more convenient updates to make in a kitchen.
+Little to no removals or changes of other kitchen elements are needed, making a backsplash a popular choice for improving a kitchen's look.